lucianpls/mod_ahtse_lua/README.md

 Apache httpd content generator using Lua

-A module using Lua to respond to a get request.
+A module using a Lua script file to respond to a get request.
 Similar to the CGI mechanism, but customized for AHTSE use.

+The lua script file should provide a handler function that takes one argument, equivalent to the **QUERY_STRING**, and returns the content as string, the output headers as a table or nil and the http return code.

 ## Apache Directives